 Yes, it is entirely possible to train a horse to be ridden without a bit right from the early days of its training.
 In fact, it’s possible to train a horse to be ridden without any sort of bit or headstall on its head at all.
-The downside is that the horse will be limited to doing things—like trail riding, that doesn’t require any specific type of bit or bridle.
+The downside is that the horse will be limited to doing things, like trail riding, that doesn’t require any specific type of bit or bridle.
 A horse destined for the show ring will need to learn to carry and respond to an appropriate bit.
-And many people will prefer to ride their horse with a bit in its mouth for many reasons.
+Additionally, many people will prefer to ride their horse with a bit in its mouth for many reasons.

 If you ride your horse at home, out on the trail, or at very small shows where there are no rules regarding bits, and you feel safe with your horse in a bitless bridle, you don’t need a bit.
 Distance and pleasure trail riders like bitless bridles because they allow the horse to eat and drink without removing the bridle.
-This makes the horse more comfortable, and when competing in long distance riding events, may make the horse more likely to drink, which is very important for preventing dehydration.
+This makes the horse more comfortable and, when competing in long-distance riding events, may make the horse more likely to drink, which is very important for preventing dehydration.

 If you are riding your horse with a bit, you can make the change to bitless.
 It’s best to try out your bitless bridle in a ring or arena first.
 See how well your horse responds because when you go out, you want to make sure your horse is obedient to your aids.
 Most horses make the transition easily.
 Some even become more relaxed.
 Others may require some re-schooling, spending more time working on upwards and downwards transitions before you’ll be confident that they are responding well to going bitless.
 It’s important to remember that the bit does not control the horse, obedience to training does.
 So, whether you ride your horse with a bit or not, it can still be difficult and even dangerous to ride if it’s not well-trained.